 * U.S. election keeps markets subdued

-* Euro steady after hitting two-month low before Greece votes
+* Euro steady after hitting two-month low before Greece

 * Gold poised for biggest one-day rise since September